 ANZECC and ARMCANZ, 2000 provide recommended trigger values for freshwater quality and Assessment and management of contaminated sites and ASC NEPM provides ecological and human health assessment levels for soil.

-Background water quality data provided by the Works Approval Holder has identified that the quality of the water being pumped to the raw water ponds across site will be of almost potable standard.
+Background water quality data provided by the Works Approval Holder has identified that the quality of the water being pumped to the Raw Water Tank will be of almost potable standard.